igormironchik/md4qt/README.md

 `MD::Document` into its `initialize()` method and find first item with all its nested first children by given position with `findFirstInCache()` method.

-## I want to walk through the document and find all items of given type.
-How can I do it?
+## How can I walk through the document and find all items of given type?

  * Since version `3.0.0` was added algorithm `forEach()`.